 The Nocturnists

 The Nocturnists is a medical storytelling community that gives healthcare workers a platform to share stories of joy, sorrow, and self-discovery.
-In addition to general content, the podcast has two diary series: “Stories from a Pandemic” and “Black Voices in Healthcare.”
+In addition to general content, the podcast has a variety of series including, “Trust in Medicine,” “Post-Roe America,” and “Black Voices in Health Care.”

 Episode length: 30-45 minutes